Spot CORE VNC¶

 VNC allows users to launch and interact with graphical applications on remote machines.

-This document details how to setup TigerVNC on the Spot CORE.
-We will also use the XFCE desktop environment, port forwarding, and systemd .service files in the content below.
+This document details how to set up TigerVNC on the Spot CORE.
+We will also use the GNOME desktop environment, port forwarding, and systemd .service files in the content below.

 Spot CORE now comes preconfigured with TigerVNC.
 The following sections outline the steps necessary for enabling the service before use.